 Beginning August 1, 2019, and despite any policy to the contrary, the University of Illinois Urbana-Champaign will not take any of the four following actions toward any student using U.S. Department of Veterans Affairs (VA) Post 9/11 G.I.
 Bill® (Ch.
-33) or Vocational Rehabilitation and Employment (Ch.
-31) benefits, while their payment from the United States Department of Veterans Affairs is pending to the educational institution:
+33) or Veteran Readiness and Employment (Ch.
+31), or Survivors' and Dependents' Educational Assistance DEA (Ch.
+35) benefits while their payment from the United States Department of Veterans Affairs is pending to the educational institution:

 • Prevent their enrollment;

 • Require they secure alternative or additional funding;